Gambia Colony and Protectorate: Economy

 The economy of The Gambia, like other African countries at the time, was very heavily oriented towards agriculture.
 Reliance on the groundnut became so strong that it made up almost the entirety of exports, making the economy vulnerable.
 Groundnuts were the only commodity subject to export duties; these export duties resulted in the illegal smuggling of the product to French Senegal.

 Attempts were made to increase production of other goods for export: the Gambian Poultry Scheme pioneered by the Colonial Development Corporation aimed to produce twenty million eggs and one million lb of dressed poultry a year.
 The conditions in The Gambia proved unfavourable and typhoid killed much of the chicken stock, drawing criticism to the corporation.

 Transport

 The River Gambia was the principal route of navigation and transport inland, with a port at Bathurst.
 The road network was mainly concentrated around Bathurst, with the remaining areas largely connected by dirt roads.

 The only airport was at Yundum, built in World War II.
-Post war it was used for passenger flights.
+In the immediate post-war era it was used for passenger flights.
 Both British South American Airways and the British Overseas Airways Corporation had services, the former moving its service to Dakar, which had a concrete runway (as opposed to pierced steel planking).
 The airport was rebuilt in 1963 and the building is still in use today.